swyrin/Lilia/README.md

 - [Java](https://www.java.com/en/download/) for [Lavalink](https://github.com/freyacodes/Lavalink). **JDK** 13 or higher.
 Install either on server or your local machine.

 ### Step 1: Grab the files
 Head to [releases page](https://github.com/Swyreee/Lilia/releases), download `app.zip` at the top release then unzip it.
-Everything should be at `app/` directory
+Everything should be inside `app/` directory

 ### Step 2: Configurations
 - Create the file `config.json` with the following template